jeremiah-shaulov/polysql/README.md

 - Quote SQL literals (string, blob, date, ...)
 - Form certain parts in an SQL query, like names-values in INSERT, to generate "WHERE" expressions, etc.
-- Generate SELECT, INSERT, UPDATE and DELETE queries from parts
+- Generate SELECT, INSERT, UPDATE, DELETE and TRUNCATE queries from parts

 ## Quote SQL literals